mu373/documentation/docs/computation/unix/public-key.md

 ```

 :::info
 As the name tells, **public keys can be public**.
-You can publish it on key servers, your websites, email it to a friend.
+You can publish it on key servers, your websites, or email it to a friend.
 But **NEVER share or publish the private key***, as will compromise the security.
 :::